slok/sloth-common-sli-plugins/README.md

 ## Contributing

-You can contribute with new plugins the same way the ones in [plugins](./plugins), the process would be this:
+You can contribute with new plugins the same way the ones in [plugins](./plugins).
+[Here][plugin-pr-eg] You can see a Pull request example of adding contributing with a new plugin.

+The process would be this:

 - Create a directory group in [plugins](./plugins), only if the group would have more than one SLI plugin (e.g `app-x`, `protocol-y`, `library-z`...).
 - Create a directory for each plugin: (e.g `availability`, `latency`...).